Sicariusa/chef/documentation/VERCEL_DEPLOYMENT_DETAILED.md

    - "Deploying..." - Uploading to Vercel
    - "Deployed" ✓ - Success!
 4. **View Your Site**: Click "View site" to open your deployed application

+### Deployment State Persistence

+The deployment status and URL are automatically saved and persist across page refreshes:

+- **Automatic Storage**: When deployment succeeds, the URL is saved to browser localStorage
+- **Per-Project Storage**: Each project/chat has its own deployment URL stored separately
+- **Auto-Restore**: When you refresh the page or return to a project, the "View site" button automatically reappears with the correct URL
+- **URL Normalization**: The system ensures only valid Vercel URLs are stored (removes any Convex prefixes or invalid URLs)

+**Note**: The deployment status is stored locally in your browser.
+If you clear browser data or use a different browser, you'll need to deploy again.

 ### What Gets Deployed